 - To read notes from the live-streamed communion services, go to Resources > Articles > Communion Word Articles

-Direct link to Bruce Hamilton's notes (12 July) Click here...
+Direct link to Lachlan Perrin's notes for the communion word (27 September) Click here...

 Tips for Streaming